Yardanico/nsciter/README.md

 # nsciter - Nim wrapper for https://sciter.com/

 This library is a low and high-level wrapper for the Sciter GUI framework.
-Only tested with the Sciter.JS edition for now.
+Only Sciter.JS edition is supported.

-Based on https://github.com/citrusn/nsciter and Nimterop.
+Based on https://github.com/citrusn/nsciter.
+Raw bindings are generated with Futhark and then saved as separate files.
-Currently it only supports Linux (GTK3), but ot shouldn't be hard to add Windows/macOS support, help welcome.
+Tested on Windows and Linux (GTK3), shouldn't be hard to add macOS support.

 This wrapper does not support statically linking Sciter because I don't have access to the source code, but in theory it should be really simple to do.